ibrod83/nodejs-file-downloader/readme.md

 nodejs-file-downloader is a simple utility for downloading files.
 It hides the complexity of dealing with streams, redirects, paths and duplicate file names.
 Can automatically repeat failed downloads.

-If you encounter any bugs or have a question, please don't hesitate to open an issue.
+In case you encounter any bugs or have a question, please don't hesitate to open an issue.

 ## Installation